jcksnvllxr80/DesignPatterns/src/main/com/watkins/creational/objectpool/ObjectPool.md

 # Object Pool

 When a lot of objects which are expensive to create are needed, an object pool is useful, but it can hurt your applications performance if object pool is not implemented correctly and carefully.
+Pooling objs is only useful when the objects involve costly initialization.

 ```mermaid
 classDiagram